Sunanda01/Learning_FastAPI/README.md

 A simple FastAPI project to learn & experiment with building REST APIs using Python and FastAPI.

 ## Features
-- Basic CRUD / REST endpoints (you can list what endpoints are implemented)
+- Basic CRUD / REST endpoints
-- Use of FastAPI, Pydantic models (if applicable)
+- Use of FastAPI, Pydantic models
 - Interactive API docs (Swagger UI / ReDoc)

 ## Installation